ahmed-al-balochi/myWebsite/ahmedkarim/content/post/terminal-apps/post.md

   - Command Line
   - CLI
 draft: false
-description: "5 Useful Terminal Utilities That Are The Best At What They Do!"
+description: "5 Useful Terminal Applications Utilities That Are The Best At What They Do!"
 ---

 ## Intro